Listen to this guide instead:

 Borrow £1,000 - £200,000 for cash flow, stock or investments.
 Fast and fair decisions.Get approved for free

 Ultimately, a business overdraft gives you greater cash flow flexibility.
 But that’s not all.
 There are other plus points, depending on the type of business you own, and its financial position.

-Patisserie Valerie is a good example of how business overdrafts can be bad.
-The café chain went into administration in January 2019.
-It followed a financial crisis in October 2018, when a ‘£40m black hole’ in its finances was discovered.
+Patisserie Valerie is a good example of when using business overdrafts can go wrong.
+The café chain went into administration in January 2019, following a financial crisis in October 2018 when a ‘£40m black hole’ in its finances was discovered.